 Cape Town is the meeting point of two oceans—the Atlantic and the Indian.
 The Atlantic Ocean on the west is cold, while the Indian Ocean is warmed by the equatorial waters from the north.
-The mixing of these currents makes for some astounding marine diversity.
-From great white sharks, dolphins, and orcas to kelp forests, corals, and jellyfish, the waters around cape town are absolutely teeming with life.
+The mixing of these currents makes for the astounding marine diversity Cape Town is known for.
+From great white sharks, dolphins, and orcas to kelp forests, corals, and jellyfish, the waters are absolutely teeming with life.
 You can get a taste of the magical marine life the Two Oceans Aquarium.

 B is for beaches

 Cape Town has many beaches to choose from, each with their own character and vibe.
 Some are great for surfing, while others are better for sunbathing.
 There are beaches that allow dogs, and others where you can spot the famous African penguins.
 Remember that the Atlantic side is much cooler, so it’s not always the best for swimming, although it is often more sheltered from the wind.

 Cape Point is a spectacular sight with towering stone cliffs, endemic fynbos, breathtaking beaches, and rolling green hills and valleys, just an hour outside Cape Town.
 The Two Oceans Restaurant offers some of the greatest views in Cape Town, and the fauna and flora make for a memorable trip.